Chateau Lascombes

 2018 Lascombes 95p

 Tasted three times - last time in December 2020.
 Consistent notes.
-55% Cabernet Sauvignon, 40% Merlot and 5% Petit Verdot.
-Sensual and aromatic nose of grilled bacon and coffee beans, great elegance and finesse, powerful, sophisticated touch, silky berries, and very finely grained tannin.
+55% Cabernet Sauvignon, 40% Merlot, and 5% Petit Verdot.
+Sensual and aromatic nose of grilled bacon and coffee beans, great elegance and finesse, powerful, sophisticated touch, silky berries, and finely grained tannin.
 It's as authentic and classy Margaux wine as it can be!
 Wonderfully captivating effort.
 It improved a lot compared to the barrel sample!

 2017 Lascombes 93p